koenrane/KR-new-site/content/walkthrough-of-formalizing-convergent-instrumental-goals.md

 I found _[Formalizing Convergent Instrumental Goals](https://intelligence.org/files/FormalizingConvergentGoals.pdf)_ (Benson-Tilsen and Soares) to be quite readable.
 I was surprised that the instrumental convergence hypothesis had been formulated and proven (within the confines of a reasonable toy model); this caused me to update slightly upwards on existential risk from unfriendly AI.

 This paper involves the mathematical formulation and proof of [instrumental convergence](https://en.wikipedia.org/wiki/Instrumental_convergence), within the aforementioned toy model.
-Instrumental convergence says that an agent  $\mathcal{A}$ with utility function  $U$ will pursue instrumentally-relevant subgoals, even though this pursuit may not bear directly on  $U$.
+Instrumental convergence says that an agent  $\mathcal{A}$ with utility function  $U$ will pursue instrumentally relevant subgoals, even though this pursuit may not bear directly on  $U$.
 Imagine that  $U$ involves the proof of the [Riemann hypothesis](https://en.wikipedia.org/wiki/Riemann_hypothesis).  $\mathcal{A}$ will probably want to gain access to lots of computronium.
 What if  $\mathcal{A}$ turns _us_ into [computronium](https://en.wikipedia.org/wiki/Computronium)?
 Well, there's plenty of matter in the universe;  $\mathcal{A}$ could just let us be, right?
 Wrong.
 Let's see how to prove it.

 ## My Background